 - Green Building Alliance Shades of Green Leadership, 2006, awarded to Children’s Museum Executive Director Jane Werner as a leader who helped transform the Pittsburgh region into a more sustainable place to live and work.

 This outdoor exhibit adjacent to the Museum’s main entrance was built using reclaimed chimney liners and wood, and includes a rain barrel system and demonstration compost bin.
 Learn about the programs and other features of the Garden.

 Buhl Community Park

-Buhl Community Park at Allegheny Square, a revitalized community resource for Pittsburgh’s Northside, sits in front of the Children’s Museum.
+A revitalized community resource for Pittsburgh’s Northside, sits in front of the Children’s Museum.
+Learn more.